ovh/docs/pages/account/customer/iam-manager-access/guide.en-us.md

 ---
-title: How to log to the manager using IAM
+title: How to log to the OVHcloud Control Panel using IAM
-excerpt: "List the minimum rights required to log to the manager"
+excerpt: "List the minimum rights required to log to the OVHcloud Control Panel"
 updated: 2023-06-28
 ---